daniyal-rana/CS225-Final-Project/README.md

 Fruchterman-Reingold Layout:
 Input a player that exists in the graph
-You will receive a response that directs you to 2 images of the adjacently list before and after algorithm runs.
+You will receive a response that directs you to 2 images of the adjacently list before and after algorithm runs (before.png, after.png).

 # Project Proposal